JayeshDBA/JayeshDBA/README.md

 - 💞️ I’m looking to collaborate on DBA
 - 📫 How to reach me: Iamjayeshn@gmail.com
 - 😄 Pronouns: cloudmaster
-- ⚡ Fun fact: I have a Double master's.
+- ⚡ Fact: I have a Double master's.

 <!---
 JayeshDBA/JayeshDBA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.